pantelis/pantelis/README.md

 ### Bio

-You can read my short bio [here](https://pantelis.github.io/engineering-ai-agents/about.html) and I blog at [aegean.ai](https://aegean.ai).
+I blog at [aegean.ai](https://aegean.ai) and you can read my short bio [here](https://pantelis.github.io/engineering-ai-agents/about.html).